-New Tottenham Hotspur head coach Rehanne Skinner is hoping to use the club’s incredible training facilities to resurrect their WSL season.
+New Tottenham Hotspur head coach Rehanne Skinner is hoping to use the club’s incredible training facilities to resurrect their WSL season, according to Tom Dean.

 Skinner was appointed to replace Juan Amoros and Karen Hills in mid-November and will take charge of her first game against Brighton & Hove Albion on Sunday with the club sitting second-bottom in the table.